fontforge/designwithfontforge.com/en-US/Installing_Fontforge.md

 It also means that this is a community-maintained application (anyone can contribute to the source code).

-Note: If you run into a problem using FontForge, or if FontForge is missing a feature, you can open up an issue on the [software’s repository], which developers will have a look at.
-As a FontForge user, you are just as much a part of the community as everyone else, and your participation will only make FontForge better for everyone &mdash; even if you are just getting started.
+**Note:** If you run into a problem using FontForge, or if FontForge is missing a feature, you can open up an issue on the [software’s repository], which developers will have a look at &mdash; even if you are just getting started.

 FontForge is available for Windows, Mac OS and GNU+Linux (“Linux”) operating systems.